dekoza/mtgpl/CMR.rst

    As long as your devotion to green and white is less than seven, Karametra isn't a creature.

-   Whenever you cast a creature spell, you may search your library for a Forest or Plains card, put it onto the battlefield tapped, then shuffle your library.
+   Whenever you cast a creature spell, you may search your library for a Forest or Plains card, put it onto the battlefield tapped, then shuffle.

 :mtgtip:`Kraum, Ludevic's Opus<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/2/0/20e13fc2-c4dd-4875-be32-e04d954e658d.jpg?1612230781|https://scryfall.com/card/cmr/523/kraum-ludevics-opus?utm_source=api>`